 So, after reading this article you may encounter all of the tablet defects during the manufacturing of tablets.

-Keywords: Tablet defects, Manufacturing defects of the tablet, Tablet defects with pictures, Defects in Tablets.
+Keywords: Tablet defects, Manufacturing defects of the tablet, Tablet defects with pictures, Defects in Tablets, Core Tablet defects, Tablet defects during manufacturing.

 References